tlaplus/foundation/WhyTLA+.md

 Because they are non-deterministic and complex, concurrent and distributed systems, tend to suffer from bugs that are costly for all those reasons.

-TLA+ is a specification language and a set of tools that offer a cost-effective way of finding and fixing the most expensive flaws early in development.
+TLA+ is a specification language and a set of tools that offer a cost-effective way of finding and fixing flaws early in development when those flaws are cheaper to fix.
 Users write a precise and concise description of the system and their expectations from its behavior in TLA+, and the tools then check whether the expectations hold and, if not, how they might break.

 ### Why TLA+